codahale/lockstitch/design.md

 * `Mix`: Mix a labeled input into the protocol's state, making all future outputs cryptographically dependent on it.
-* `Derive`: Generate a pseudo-random bitstring of arbitrary length that is cryptographically dependent on the protocol's prior state.
+* `Derive`: Generate a pseudo-random bitstring of arbitrary length that is cryptographically dependent on the protocol's state.
 * `Encrypt`/`Decrypt`: Encrypt and decrypt a message, adding an authenticator tag of the ciphertext to the protocol state.
 * `Seal`/`Open`: Encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext